What is ReproZip?

 A preprint version of this paper is available here.
 For a complete list of publications, posters, and presentations, please visit the Scholarship page.
 To reference our website, please use https://www.reprozip.org.

-If you'd like to give us feedback, ask questions, or report concerns and issues about ReproZip, you can either open an issue on GitHub or email us at [email protected].
-If you'd like to contribute your use of ReproZip to our examples website, you can also use the mailing list or the reprozip-examples repository.
+If you'd like to give us feedback, ask questions, or report concerns and issues about ReproZip, you can either open an issue on GitHub or use the mailing-list email@example.com.
+You can also contribute your use of ReproZip to our reprozip-examples repository.

 Contribute to ReproZip!